A Platform of Novel Synaptic Regenerative Investigational Therapies Designed to Restore Neuronal Function

 The Benefits of a Tablet

-Regenerating Synapsis – tazbentetol and the TAGS Technology Platform
+Regenerating Synapses – Tazbentetol and the TAGS Technology Platform

 Rapid Acting

-Induce the formation of new, functional dendritic spine synapses within 4 hours or less in vitro, while synaptic and behavioral benefits are evident in vivo within weeks during daily investigational treatment.
+Tazbentetol induces the formation of new, functional dendritic spine synapses within hours in laboratory studies, while synaptic and behavioral benefits are evident within weeks of daily investigational treatment in animal models.

 Sufficient Transient Exposure

-Our platform of novel small molecules activate a process that carries forward on its own to generate physiologically relevant numbers and shapes of dendritic spine synapses.
+Tazbentetol activates a process that carries forward on its own to regenerate physiologically relevant numbers and shapes of dendritic spine synapses.
 Investigational treatment with higher doses than necessary, or for longer periods, does not alter this activity profile.

 Durable Effects

-FXS is the leading inherited form of intellectual disability and a known cause of autism that results from the silencing of the Fmr1 gene.
-Silencing of this gene leads to large and complex changes in mRNA and protein expression that results in abnormalities in synaptic function.
-Some of these abnormalities have been shown to be a result of a reduction in the amount and activity of large-conductance, calcium-activated potassium (“BK”) channels.
-Many core symptoms of FXS have been linked to deficient activity of BK channels.
+FXS is the leading inherited form of intellectual disability and a known cause of autism, resulting from the silencing of the Fmr1 gene.
+This leads to widespread disruptions in synaptic function, linked in part to reduced activity of large-conductance, calcium-activated potassium (“BK”) channels.